lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 - On which DOM element are you going to connect the controller?
 - What's the syntax to connect it?

-Important: we now the controller will have to interact with the checkbox "Check all", and also the 4 other category checkboxes.
+Important: we know the controller will have to interact with the checkbox "Check all", and also the 4 other category checkboxes.
 In Stimulus, a controller can interact only with elements within its scope - as in, only with children elements of the DOM element to which it's connected.
 So, the question here is: "Which element is wrapping both the 'Check All' checkbox and the category checkboxes?"

 <details>
   <summary>Hint</summary>